hpe-dev-incubator/hpe-dev-portal/content/blog/analyzing-the-success-of-the-hpe-dev-workshops-on-demand.md

 ![](/img/wodanalysisblog4.png)

 Some topics tend to be more popular than others.
 You can see that the HPE Ezmeral workshops are very well attended.
-AI /MLOPS and HPE iLO/Redfish workshops are also quite popular.
+AI / MLOPS and HPE iLO/Redfish workshops are also quite popular.
 Open Source and Programming workshops follow close behind.

 **Infrastructure**